On the extremal function for graph minors: Further extensions

 When $H$ is sparse, examples such as the hypercube cited in the introduction suggest that $\gamma(H)$ is not enough on its own to determine $c(H)$.
 Nevertheless we think that Theorem~\ref{T:key} can be extended to incorporate some features of $\gamma(H)$.
 For example, if $\beta$ is fixed, the proof of Theorem~\ref{T:key} could probably be modified to show that, if $d$ is large and $H$ is a bipartite graph with average degree~$d$, having vertex class sizes $\beta|H|$ and $(1-\beta)|H|$, then $c(H)\le (2\sqrt{\beta(1-\beta)}\alpha+o(1))|H|\sqrt{\log d}$.
 Moreover, the argument of~\cite{NRTW} indicates that equality holds for almost all such~$H$.
 Similar remarks could be made regarding multipartite graphs.
-But we do not pursue any details here.
+With this in mind, we have, as mentioned earlier, stated Theorem~\ref{T:connectpartition} in a form more general than what is needed in this paper, but other than that we do not pursue any details of these ideas here.